doz-8108/md.io/README.md

 ![image](https://user-images.githubusercontent.com/40817247/172757287-0a7caa2c-5925-49c9-a920-84779c956b73.png)

 ## Views / Future works
-- CodeMirror is a old tool and the documentation is not detailed enough
+- CodeMirror is hard though I can still learn many Regex...
 - ‼️The websocket hosted on EC2 (free tier🥲) somehow has a very strog delay that makes it very unstable...
-- BTW, learn many about regex while working in this...